History of Aaron Gordon in Timeline

 Aaron Gordon

 Aaron Gordon is a professional basketball player currently playing for the Denver Nuggets in the NBA.
-He was born in San Jose, California, and achieved considerable high school success at Archbishop Mitty High School, winning two state championships and twice being named California Mr. Basketball.
-He played college basketball for one year at the University of Arizona, contributing to their Pac-12 regular season title and Elite Eight appearance in the 2014 NCAA tournament.
+He was born in San Jose, California and attended Archbishop Mitty High School, where he achieved considerable success, including two state championships and being named California Mr. Basketball twice.
+After high school, Gordon played college basketball at the University of Arizona, where his team won the Pac-12 regular season title and reached the Elite Eight in the NCAA tournament.

 September 16, 1995: Aaron Gordon's Birth